-Emergency Mass Notification System: In addition to use of the siren, Colorado College uses a mass notification system to contact all students, faculty, and staff in an emergency.
+Emergency Mass Notification System: Colorado College uses a mass notification system to contact all students, faculty, and staff in an emergency.
 Please note that we will ONLY use this system for emergency messages or related tests.
-This multi-modal service helps college officials provide vital emergency information to students and staff via:
+This multi-modal service helps CC officials provide vital emergency information to students and staff via:

-- Voice messages to home, work, and cell phones - Text messages to cell phones, PDAs, and other text-based devices - Written messages to e-mail accounts - Messages to TTY/TDD receiving devices for individuals who are deaf or hard-of-hearing
+- Voice messages to home, work, and cell phones - Text messages to cell phones, PDAs, and other text-based devices - Written messages to e-mail accounts - Messages posted on the CC Website main page - Messages displayed on digital signage in several building on campus